Loisirs 74

 What is Le Salève (Col des Pitons)

 Le Salève, nicknamed the "balcony of Geneva," is a Pre-Alps mountain in Haute-Savoie but belongs geologically to the Jura chain.
 Col des Pitons is particularly popular with cyclists: six climbing routes are mapped, from easiest (Cruseilles, 7.5 km at 4.8% average gradient) to most challenging (Collonges-sous-Salève, 11.7 km at 7% average with sections exceeding 12%).
 For hikers, the pass serves as a starting point or waypoint toward Grand Piton, Thuile alpine pasture, or various trails on the GR Balcon du Léman.
+At the Grand Piton summit, an orientation table helps identify Alpine and Jura peaks, while an engraved cartouche recalls the passage of Lord Byron and Alphonse de Lamartine, author of a famous poem dedicated to Le Salève.

 The road to the pass winds through forest for most of the route, then opens to panoramic views in the final kilometres: Mont-Blanc to the east, Geneva basin and Lake Léman to the north, Jura chain to the west.
 The Pitons sector features a limestone pavement plateau (karst formation) among Le Salève's finest.
-Each summer, the Haute-Savoie Departmental Council organizes "Haute-Savoie Au Sommet": the D41A closes to motorized vehicles certain Tuesday mornings (9am–12pm) and is reserved for cyclists.
+Each summer, the Haute-Savoie Departmental Council organizes "Haute-Savoie Au Sommet": the D41A closes to motorized vehicles certain Tuesday mornings (9am–12pm) and is reserved exclusively for cyclists.
+In 2026, Col des Pitons will host this event on July 7, allowing touring cyclists of all levels to climb the pass safely, without motorized traffic.

 Activities